Asteroid mining: Regulation and safety

 Space law involves a specific set of international treaties, along with national statutory laws.
 The system and framework for international and domestic laws have emerged in part through the United Nations Office for Outer Space Affairs.
 The rules, terms and agreements that space law authorities consider to be part of the active body of international space law are the five international space treaties and five UN declarations.
 Approximately 100 nations and institutions were involved in negotiations.
 The space treaties cover many major issues such as arms control, non-appropriation of space, freedom of exploration, liability for damages, safety and rescue of astronauts and spacecraft, prevention of harmful interference with space activities and the environment, notification and registration of space activities, and the settlement of disputes.
 In exchange for assurances from the space power, the nonspacefaring nations acquiesced to U.S. and Soviet proposals to treat outer space as a commons (res communis) territory which belonged to no one state.

 Asteroid mining in particular is covered by both international treaties—for example, the Outer Space Treaty—and national statutory laws—for example, specific legislative acts in the United States and Luxembourg.

 Varying degrees of criticism exist regarding international space law.
 Some critics accept the Outer Space Treaty, but reject the Moon Agreement.
 The Outer Space Treaty allows private property rights for outer space natural resources once removed from the surface, subsurface or subsoil of the Moon and other celestial bodies in outer space.
-Thus, international space law is capable of managing newly emerging space mining activities, private space transportation, commercial spaceports and commercial space stations/habitats/settlements.
+Thus, international space law is capable of managing newly emerging space mining activities, private space transportation, commercial spaceports and commercial space stations, habitats and settlements.
 Space mining involving the extraction and removal of natural resources from their natural location is allowable under the Outer Space Treaty.
 Once removed, those natural resources can be reduced to possession, sold, traded and explored or used for scientific purposes.
 International space law allows space mining, specifically the extraction of natural resources.
 It is generally understood within the space law authorities that extracting space resources is allowable, even by private companies for profit.
 However, international space law prohibits property rights over territories and outer space land.

 Astrophysicists Carl Sagan and Steven J. Ostro raised the concern altering the trajectories of asteroids near Earth might pose a collision hazard threat.
 They concluded that orbit engineering has both opportunities and dangers: if controls instituted on orbit-manipulation technology were too tight, future spacefaring could be hampered, but if they were too loose, human civilization would be at risk.